filiperf00/produce_abn_ret/README.md

 ## **Methodology**
 The analysis was carried using the market-model whereby we produce a linear fit of historical stock data of the firm on the market (i.e. S&P500).
-An estimation window of 200 trading days prior to the event window was used to estimate the coefficients.
+An estimation window of 200 trading days prior to the event window was used to estimate the market coefficient (i.e. how correlated is the individual stock with the market portfolio).
 Formally,

 <div align="center">